ferrilab/bitvec/book/data-structures/bitslice.md

 In addition, you can specify the bit-ordering parameter and the integer storage parameter, for even more precise control over the memory layout.
-If you do not specify them, the macro uses the default parameters of `LocalBits` ordering and `usize` storage.
+If you do not specify them, the macro uses the default parameters of `usize` storage and `Lsb0` ordering.

 ```rust
 use bitvec::prelude::*;